GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

 ## Protocols

 A Protocol — sometimes referred to as Protection Protocol, to distinguish it from a network protocol such as UDP or TCP, describes the application protocol used by your game or service.

-When you create a new Protocol, you must select a Mitigation and a network protocol.
+Some Mitigations only support specific network protocols, such as UDP and TCP.
-The network protocol that you select must be compatible with the Mitigation and their network protocol in order to be selectable.
+In those cases, it is impossible to select a network protocol that is not supported by the Mitigation you selected.

 ![create-protocol.png](images/create-protocol.png)